PranayKr/Deep_Reinforcement_Learning_Projects/README.md

         The Unity Agent file used : 1) DoubleDeepQN_Agent.py
                                     2) DoubleDeepQN_Agent_WeightsInitialized.py

-        For Testing : open the Jupyter Notebook file DoubleDeepQ-Net_Test.ipynb and run the code to test the results obtained using Pre-trained model weights
+        For Testing : open the Jupyter Notebook file "DoubleDeepQ-Net_Test.ipynb" and run the code to test the results obtained using Pre-trained model weights

         Pretrained Model Weights provided : 1)DoubleDQN_Checkpoint_1.pth
                                             2)DoubleDQN_Checkpoint_1_RewardsClipped.pth
                                             3)DoubleDQN_Checkpoint_2.pth

+     3) Double Deep Q-net with Priority Experience Replay algorithm Training / Testing Details :
+        Files Used :

+        For Training : Open the below mentioned Jupyter Notebook and execute all the cells

+        1) PrioritizedExpReplaay_DoubleDeepQ-Net_Navigation_Solution.ipynb

+        Neural Net Model Architecture file Used : DDQN_NN_Model.py The Unity Agent file used : PriorityExpReplay_DoubleDeepQN_Agent.py

+        For Testing : open the Jupyter Notebook file "PriorityExp_DoubleDeepQ-Net_Test.ipynb" and run the code to test the results obtained using Pre-trained model weights

+        Pretrained Model Weights provided : PriorityExpDoubleDQN_Checkpoint_1.pth